-This group meets on the first Thursday of each month at Eastwood Council Offices, from 1.00-2.30 p.m., to plan future events and review past ones.
+This group meets on the first Thursday of each month, now meet at the Eastwood Football Club from 1.00-2.30 p.m., to plan future events and review past ones.

 The contact for the group is Marianne Sparrow tel.
 01773 717 500 or email email@example.com